Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: A framework for feature extraction

-\paragraph{Property preservation} Properties are often enforced by defining a DR method through an optimization problem.
-The inputs for the objective function\footnote{For minimization problems, the objective function is called a loss function.} can be the ambient data, reduced data, DR mapping, and/or its approximate inverse.
-Then, the objective function returns a value representing how well the property of interest is preserved.
+The distinction between different property preservation goals is the core utility of our FE framework.
+Most families, other than frequency- and signal-structure-preserving FE, preserve properties from the ambient space in the reduced space by defining FE methods as solutions to optimization problems.
+The inputs to the objective function can include ambient data, reduced data, FE mapping, and/or its approximate inverse.
+Then the objective function returns a value that represents how well the property of interest is preserved.

-Objective functions are often constructed to provide accurate reconstructions and/or preserve variance, distributions, geometry, and/or topology between the ambient and reduced representations.
-Some explicit and approximately invertible DR methods are \emph{reconstruction-preserving} because they are found by minimizing an objective function of the reconstruction error.
-This family of objective functions is common for explicit linear and autoencoder DR mappings.
-Many linear reconstruction-preserving methods are also \emph{variance-preserving} due to the relationship between maximizing variance and minimizing reconstruction error.

-\emph{Distribution-preserving} methods extend beyond preserving variance through using distributions to build the objective function.
-For example, some distribution-preserving objective functions enforce a normal distribution in the reduced space while matching the reconstructed data distribution with the actual data distribution.
-Other methods preserve distributions of the similarities between samples in the ambient and reduced space.

-Another family of methods that often do not output an explicit DR map are the \emph{geometry-preserving} methods.
-In this case, the objective function preserves (local and/ or global) distances between the ambient and reduced space.
-Finally, \emph{topology-preserving} methods build a graph to capture the topological features of the data and attempt to preserve these properties in the reduced space.
-Topology-preserving methods are divided into predefined graphs and data-driven graphs.
-A predefined graph does not change while optimizing the loss function, and a data-driven graph can change during loss function optimization.